adonisjs/transmit/README.md

 <hr />

 AdonisJS Transmit is a native Server-Sent-Event (SSE) module for AdonisJS.
-It is built on top of the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/ntSource) API and provides a simple API to send events to the client.
+It provides a simple API to send events to the client.
 It also supports [Redis](https://redis.io/) as a Transport Layer for broadcasting events to multiple servers or instances.

 Here are a few things you should know before using this module.